crazybie/tref/README.md

 ## Features
 - Simpler syntax than other reflection libraries.
 - Only utilize C++17 language features, no external preprocessor tools needed.
+- Super lightweight: only one small header file with no extra dependencies except STL.
 - Reflect at compile time with minimal runtime overhead.
 - Normal class and class template reflection with unified syntax.
 - Reflect elements with additional meta-data.